 2Co's Don Valley CCS Project is one of the most advanced full chain carbon capture and storage projects in Europe.

-The project currently leads the European Commission rankings for all European CCS projects, and ranks in Bloomberg New Energy Finance's top ten global CCS projects.
+The project held the lead position in the European Commission rankings for all European CCS projects, and ranks in Bloomberg New Energy Finance's top ten global CCS projects.
 The Don Valley project was awarded €180 million of EU funding in 2010 and planning permission was awarded in 2009.
 National Grid is currently permitting a pipeline to take the CO2 offshore to North Sea storage sites.
-The project currently expects to be operational by the end of 2016 and at a total cost of up to £5 billion would represent a major investment in UK infrastructure.
+The project currently expects to be operational by the end of 2018/19 and at a total cost of up to £5 billion would represent a major investment in UK infrastructure.

 As one of the first commercial-scale end-to-end CCS projects in the world, the Don Valley CCS Project would position the UK at the forefront of the global CCS industry and create an international centre of expertise, with significant export opportunities.